zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

   pipelines to answer two questions: Did Steph Curry change the game of basketball?
 And how many three-pointers will be in the next NBA game?"
 category: zenml
-tags: zenml pipelines tooling applied-zenml
+tags: zenml pipelines tooling applied-zenml evergreen
 publish_date: February 2, 2022
 date: 2022-02-02T00:02:00Z
 thumbnail: /assets/posts/three-pointer-prediction/hoop.jpg